 Lawyer from the far North: Wolfgang Kubicki

 Wolfgang Kubicki was born on 3 March 1952 in Braunschweig.
-In 1970, after his Abitur (higher-education entrance examination), he began studying economics at Kiel University, graduating in 1975.
-He then went on to study law, passing the first and second state examinations in 1982 and 1985 respectively.
-In 1976 he worked for a management consultancy, from 1978 to 1980 for a tax consultancy and from 1981 to 1983 was a research assistant for the FDP parliamentary group in the Land Parliament of Schleswig-Holstein.
-Since 1985, he has practised as a lawyer with his own law firm.
+After gaining his Abitur (higher-education entrance qualification) in 1970 he studied economics at Kiel University, graduating in 1975.
+He completed his subsequent law degree with state examinations in 1982 and 1985.
+In 1976 he worked for a business consultancy firm, from 1978 to 1980 at a tax consultancy office and from 1981 to 1983 as a research assistant for the FDP parliamentary group in the Schleswig-Holstein Landtag.
+He has practised as a lawyer with his own firm since 1985.

-He has been a member of the FDP ever since 1971.
-From 1972 to 1973 he was deputy federal chairman of the Liberal Student Association and, from 1975 to 1976, he was chairman of the Young Democrats in Schleswig-Holstein.
-He has been a member of the executive committee of the Schleswig-Holstein Land branch of the FDP since 1976.
-From 1987 to 1989 he was chairman of the Rendsburg-Eckernförde county branch and from 1989 to 1993 chairman of the Schleswig-Holstein Land branch of the FDP.
-At the FDP’s federal conference in March 2013, he was elected as a member of the Presidium; since December of that year, he has been deputy federal chairman of his party.
+Wolfgang Kubicki joined the Free Democratic Party (FDP) in 1971.
+From 1972 to 1973 he was deputy federal chairman of the Liberal University Association and from 1975 to 1976 chairman of the Young Democrats in Schleswig-Holstein.
+He has been a member of the executive committee of the FDP Land branch since 1976.
+From 1987 to 1989 he was chairman of the Rendsburg-Eckernförde county branch, and chairman of the Schleswig-Holstein branch of the FDP from 1989 to 1993.
+At the FDP federal party conference in March 2013 Wolfgang Kubicki was elected as a member of the presidium; since December of that year he has been his party’s deputy federal chairman.

-In the early nineties, Wolfgang Kubicki was a member of the Bundestag’s Committee on Economic Affairs, the Committee on Research and Technology, the Committee on Internal Affairs and the Petitions Committee.
-In August 1992, he stood down as a Member of the Bundestag after the FDP had once again managed to enter the Schleswig-Holstein Land Parliament and he had become chairman of the parliamentary group there.
-At the Bundestag election in 2002, he was elected via the party list, but subsequently gave up his seat in December 2002.
-Since the Bundestag elections on 24 September 2017 Wolfgang Kubicki has once again been a Member of the German Bundestag; as a member of the Presidium, he chairs the Commission of the Council of Elders on Buildings and Room Allocation.
+At the German Bundestag, in the early nineties, Wolfgang Kubicki was a member of the Bundestag’s Committee on Economic Affairs, the Committee on Research and Technology, the Committee on Internal Affairs and the Petitions Committee.
+In August 1992, he stood down as a Member of the Bundestag after the FDP had once again managed to enter the Schleswig-Holstein Landtag and he had become chairman of the parliamentary group there.